mluerig/RR/README.md

 Hi!

 Everything I present today will be referenced from this readme.
-Everything is hosted on github using 'pages' (e.g. this readme: https://mluerig.github.io/RR/README.md)
+I host all files and documents on github using 'pages' (e.g. this readme: https://mluerig.github.io/RR/README.md).

+Additionally I will use  will be some stuff on shiny apps (https://luerig.shinyapps.io/Sample_001a) and on my personal h

 ## outline of my presentation: